-The Board reviewed the advisory fee rate, sub-advisory fee rate and total expense ratio of the Fund, noting that the Investment Manager pays the Sub-Adviser from its fee.
-The Board compared the advisory fee and total expense ratio for the Fund with various comparative data, including third-party reports on the expenses of other comparable funds.
-The Board noted that the Fund's advisory fees and expenses were comparable to the fees and expenses payable by other comparable peer funds.
-In addition, the Board noted that the Advisers have contractually agreed to limit total annual operating expenses and that such agreement would automatically renew for consecutive one-year terms unless the agreement was terminated.
+The Board reviewed and considered the advisory fee rate, sub-advisory fee rate and total expense ratio of the Fund, noting that the Investment Manager pays the Sub-Adviser from its fee.
+The Board compared the advisory fee and total expense ratio for the Fund with various comparative data, including a third party report on the advisory fees and expenses of peer funds.
+The Board noted that the Fund's advisory fees and expenses were within the range of fees payable by other peer funds.
+In addition, the Board noted that the Advisers have contractually agreed to limit total annual operating expenses for consecutive one-year terms unless the agreement was terminated.
 The Board concluded that the advisory fees paid by the Fund, the sub-advisory fees payable to the Sub-Adviser and total expense ratio were reasonable and satisfactory in light of the services provided.